 |Personal Gear and Clothing||To Print, Download This PDF|

-Most of Canyonlands Field Institute’s programs occur in remote areas where proper gear and clothing is an essential safety item.
+Wondering what to bring?
+CFI’s programs mostly occur in remote areas where proper gear and clothing is an essential safety item.
 Be sure to bring all gear required for your program.
 We ask that you do not bring extra amounts of gear on camping programs, as space is limited in tents, packstock panniers and duffels, vans and boats.
 You will notice that this gear list is separated into general items for all participants and program-specific items.
 Please bring all items that apply to your trip, all seasons.

 - Water bottle (at least 1-qt in size, 2 for multi-day hiking trips) VERY IMPORTANT!

 - Rain gear (rain pants and rain jacket; no ponchos) 1 set

 - Clothing (quick-drying items are best for all seasons; in summer, lightweight cotton clothing can help keep you cool, see below on “warmth” layer)

 - Shirts: 1 long sleeve and 1 short sleeve (sun protection needs)